cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project ESA-REFERENCE SYSTEM-EN.md

 customer_long: European Space Agency
 prime_contractor: AIRBUS DS
 image: Project ESA-REFERENCE SYSTEM-EN pict 1.png
-size: standard
+size: small
 name: Reference System
 title: ESA CSC Reference System (RS)
-domains: Platform, EO Services
+domains: Platform, Image
-department: ESPACE
+department: SPACE
 program: Copernicus
+domains: Platform, Image
 summary: "The RS is a key component of the CSC Ground Segment: it provides to the community a complete and open source processing and distribution environment software.
 Integrated with the Sentinel Data Processors, it has the capacity to substitute the nominal CSC Production and Distribution services."
 ---